mr-martian/tbl-ud/README.md

 # tbl-ud
-experiments in applying transition-based learning to UD data
+experiments in applying transformation-based learning to UD data